MileHacker Logo

 Dining is often communal events.
 Dishes may arrive on a central platter, and diners share from it, a reflection of local friendliness.

-Be prepared to share dishes in local eateries.
+Be prepared to share dishes at local food spots.

 Special Dietary Notes